 There’s still some time until AEC achieves its goals in becoming a single market and production base.
-But it’s important to first have an understanding of Southeast Asia and its consumers.
+Full implementation of the economic union appears delayed by several years.

-Why Expand into ASEAN?
+Why Expand into Southeast Asia?

-Comparing median age across regions, Southeast Asia’s 28.9 has a populace younger than China’s 37.5, USA’s 37.8, and the EU’s 42.4.
+Comparing median age across other regions, Southeast Asia’s 28.9 means it has a significantly younger population than China’s 37.5, USA’s 37.8, or 42.4 in the EU.